sergioB79/theForge/site/forge/content/forge/ideas/passed/occam-s-razor.md

 SUBTITLE: The Quiet Weight of the Shortest Cut

+INFO:
+Occams Razor is treated not as a rulebook, but as disciplined suspicion toward excess.
+The piece distinguishes true parsimony from lazy minimalism, emphasizing constrained simplicity under equal explanatory power.
+Examples span science, politics, and personal narratives, showing how unnecessary assumptions quietly accumulate.
+Readers gain a practical lens for noticing cognitive clutter and reassigning the burden of proof.

 In a world that loves elaborate explanations, Occam’s Razor stands as a small, patient refusal: when all else is equal, do not multiply what you do not need.
 It is not a law of the universe, only a discipline of the mind—but that is enough to change how reality comes into focus.

 🔥 WHAT MAKES IT FORGE MATERIAL?